 Second- and Third-Year Students

-There are no compulsory transferable courses for students in their second and third years.
-Students should take advantage of the numerous researcher development opportunities offered by the University.
-In addition, students can attend any of the first-year sessions, including the RCCs.
-All students are encouraged to attend a GRADSchool in their second or third year.
-Third/fourth year students are also recommended to attend the Researcher Development Programme (RDP) workshops as appropriate.
+There are no compulsory researcher development courses for students in their second and third years.
+However you are strongly encouraged to take advantage of the numerous researcher development opportunities offered by the University such as the Researcher Development Programme (RDP) workshops.